Precolonial barangay: Hispanization

 Upon the arrival of the Spanish, smaller ancient barangays were combined to form towns in a resettlement process known as Reducción.
-The policy coerced inhabitants of several far-flung and scattered barangays to move into an centralized cabecera (town) where a newly built church was situated.
+The policy coerced inhabitants of several far-flung and scattered barangays to move into a centralized cabecera (town) where a newly built church was situated.
 This allowed the Spanish government to control the movement of the indigenous population, to easily facilitate Christianization, to conduct population counts, and to collect tributes.
 Every barangay within a town was headed by the cabeza de barangay (barangay chief), who formed part of the Principalía - the elite ruling class of the municipalities of the Spanish Philippines.
 This position was inherited from the datu, and came to be known as such during the Spanish regime.
 The Spanish Monarch ruled each barangay through the cabeza, who also collected taxes (called tribute) from the residents for the Spanish Crown.

 Difference from the modern barangay

 The word barangay in modern use refers to the smallest administrative division in the Philippines, also known by its former Spanish adopted name, the barrio.
 This modern context for the use of the term barangay was adopted during the administration of President Ferdinand Marcos when he ordered the replacement of the old barrios and municipal councils.
 This act was eventually codified under the 1991 Local Government Code.

-There are a number of distinctions between the modern Barangay or Barrio, and the city-states and independent principalities encountered by the Spanish when they first arrived in 1521 and established relatively permanent settlements in 1574.
+There are a number of distinctions between the modern Barangay or Barrio, and the city-states and independent principalities encountered by the Spanish when they first arrived in 1521 and established relatively permanent settlements beginning in 1565.
 The most glaring difference would be that the modern entity represents a geographical entity, the pre-colonial barangays represented loyalty to a particular head (datu).

 Even during the early days of Spanish rule, it was not unusual for people living beside each other to actually belong to different barangays.
-They owed their loyalty to different Datus.
+They owed their loyalty to different datus.
 Also, while the modern barangay represents only the smallest administrative unit of government, the barangay of precolonial times was either independent, or belonged to what was only a loose confederation of several barangays, over which the rulers picked among themselves who would be foremost - known as the Pangulo or Rajah.

 In most cases, his function was to make decisions which would involve multiple barangays, such as disputes between members of two different barangays.
 Internally, each datu retained his jurisdiction.